turingschool/lesson_plans/ruby_04-apis_and_scalability/designing_an_api.markdown

 * How does the API handle access to public data?
 (In Github, this would be public repositories.
 In Twitter, this would be a user's public timeline).
 * How does the API handle access to private data?
 (Direct messages in Twitter or private repositories on Github.)
 * Does the API have rate limits?
 If so, how are they enforced?
+* How the API handle filter data?
+* What about sorting?
+* Can you pass it multiple filters or sorting commands?

 #### Recommended APIs